• Skip to main content

 Instructions

-• In a large bowl, mix all dry ingredients with a whisk, add everything else and mix until blended (mix in half the nuts and save half for topping).
+• In a large bowl, whisk together dry ingredients, add everything else and mix until combined (mix in half of the nuts and save half for topping).

-• Line 20 to 24 muffin cups with paper liners or cooking spray and evenly distribute the batter with a portion scoop, about ¾'s full.
-Sprinkle with more nuts.
+• Line 19 to 21 muffin cups with paper liners and spray lightly with cooking spray.
+Fill cups almost full.
+Sprinkle with remaining nuts.

-• Bake at 375° for 25 minutes or until done.
-Do not open the oven to peek or rotate the pans until 25 minutes is up!
+• Bake at 400°F for 17 to 22 minutes.
+Do not open the oven door to peek until at least 17 minutes is up!
 Serve with butter.

 Notes

-• Make Ahead and Freezer Instructions - These cranberry oatmeal muffins can be made ahead and frozen for up to 6 months, or stored in the fridge for 4 to 6 days.
-If you are handling a lot of the Thanksgiving menu, make these muffins ahead of time, freeze them and thaw them in the fridge the night before.
-Or you could make them the day or two before Thanksgiving and store them in the fridge.
+• Make Ahead and Freezer Instructions - Muffins can be made ahead and frozen for up to 4 months, or stored in the fridge for 4 days.
+They can be made ahead, frozen and thawed for Thanksgiving, or made a day or two before the holiday and kept in the fridge.
 You can even throw them in the oven for a few minutes if you want to warm them through.

 • Lining Your Muffin Tins - Make sure you line your muffin tins so your muffins don't stick!
-I used paper muffin liners and also tried cooking spray, both worked great!
-I do not recommend using butter, I tried greasing the cups with butter and the muffins all stick and broke as I pulled them out!
+I used paper muffin liners (also lightly spray the liners with cooking spray).

 Reader Interactions